-- To improve cardiovascular fitness, you should perform aerobic activities (including walking, swimming, low-impact aerobics, or specially prescribed exercises) for 20 to 30 minutes at least three times a week.
+- To improve cardiovascular fitness, you should perform aerobic activities (including walking, swimming, low-impact aerobics, or specially prescribed exercises) for a total of 150 minutes a week.

-- Take time to include a five-minute warm-up, including stretching exercises, before any aerobic activity, and include a 5-10-minute cool-down after the activity.
+- Take time to include a five-minute warm-up before any aerobic activity, and include a 5-10-minute cool-down after the activity.

 - If your normal exercise routine includes upper body weight lifting, check with your health care provider about the best time to resume this activity, as well as any weight restrictions.

 - Discontinue any exercise that causes unexpected pain.
-If your arm or leg (on the side where you had surgery) becomes tired during exercise, cool down, then rest and elevate it.
+If your arm on the side where you had surgery becomes tired during exercise, cool down, then rest and elevate it.

 - Wear gloves while doing housework or gardening.